gitmachtl/scripts/cardano/testnet/README.md

 | poolMetaUrl | This is a link to your MetaFile of your StakePool, it contains all the MetaData above to be shown in the wallets.
 The scripts will automatically produce this file (f.e. mypool.metadata.json) for you, but you have to upload it yourself to your Homepage.
 As we are security oriented, this should be a https:// link.| <sub>`https://www.wakandapool.com/mypool.metadata.json`</sub> |
 | poolExtendedMetaUrl | You don't need this entry for a working StakePool!<br>Like the one above, it contains all the special additional informations about your StakePool that cannot be stored in the normal MetaData file.
 Like your ITN Witness, or all the additions Adapools.org made.
 The scripts will automatically produce this file (f.e. mypool.extended-metadata.json) for you.
 Learn more about it [here](#itn-witness-ticker-check-for-wallets-and-extended-metadatajson-infos)| <sub>`https://www.wakandapool.com/mypool.metadata.json`</sub> |

-**Don't ever edit the JSON below the line --- DO NOT EDIT BELOW THIS LINE ---, thank you**
+**Don't ever edit the JSON below the line --- DO NOT EDIT BELOW THIS LINE ---**, the scripts will use and fill that space when you use them.
 </details>